 Calling all chocolate lovers – if you love chocolate and cheesecake, this dessert is for you.
-With an oreo crust, creamy chocolate cheesecake, and dark chocolate ganache icing, this cheesecake is pure indulgence.
+Triple Chocolate Cheesecake starts with an oreo crust, a creamy chocolate cheesecake, and is topped with a dark chocolate ganache.
+This cheesecake is pure indulgence.

 I love Cheesecake Factory and their cheesecakes.
 I used to make cheesecake at the holidays every year, but for the time it took and the expense, it ended up being easier just to purchase a Cheesecake Factory cheesecake from Sam’s.
 A couple years ago, Sam’s stopped carrying the Cheesecake Factory brand and substituted it with their own brand of Daily Chef or Maker’s Mark.
 I usually don’t mind substituting items for the store brand, but although the Sam’s version was good, it still didn’t compare to the Cheesecake Factory brand.
 Needless to say, I had to dust off my springform pan in the basement and get back to making a cheesecake.